 An email deliverability test sends your email to seed addresses at major providers like Gmail, Microsoft O365, Hotmail, Yahoo, Apple Mail, and Zoho to check whether it lands in the inbox, spam folder, or promotions tab.
 It helps you diagnose issues before sending to your real audience.

-Emails land in spam due to poor IP or domain reputation, missing authentication (SPF, DKIM, DMARC), spammy content triggers, low engagement rates, blacklist listings, or sudden spikes in sending volume.
-An inbox placement test helps pinpoint the exact cause so you can fix it systematically.
+Emails land in spam due to a combination of factors: poor IP or domain reputation, missing authentication (SPF, DKIM, DMARC), spammy content triggers, low engagement rates, blacklist listings, or sudden spikes in sending volume.
+Your content, your data, your infrastructure, and your reputation are all either working for you or against you depending on how you manage them.